SynBioDex/SBOL-Industrial-Summer-Program/proposal-template.md

-# SBOL Industrial Summer Project Ideas Template
+# SBOL Industrial Summer Project Proposal Template

 **Note**:
 While any project within this scope will be considered, SBOL Industrial is particularly interested in projects that provide: